Cannondale Synapse Carbon Disc 105 Review

 - Synapse Hi-MOD Disc Line – This is a line of 4 more expensive Synapse models featuring electric groupsets, such as Ultegra Di2 and Red eTap AXS.

 - Disc 105 – This model has the same Shimano 105 components as the one we reviewed above, but it features an aluminum frame and mechanical disc brakes.

 - Disc 105 SE – Quite similar to the one above, but with lighter wheels and tires for better rolling performance.

 - Carbon Disc Dura-Ace – As you can guess from the name, this is one of the most prestigious models in the Synapse line.
 It comes with Dura-Ace components, the best on the market.

-Cannondale Disc series – More Details On REI
+Cannondale Disc series – Find out more and Shop on REI